tetedacier/csp-tool/README.md

 Above elements will be taken care in `0.3.0` :
 - Non directory provided to the recursive file search mode
 - No directory provided to the recursive file search mode
-- Invalid hash's algorithm provided
-- Any error I will encounter during the test setup

 ### Contribution guideline
 This will be handled in `1.0.0` version.
 By the way, don't be rude ;)